Dublin and Monaghan bombings: Reactions

 There is no sign of any general anti-Northern Protestant reaction ...
 The predictable attempt by the IRA to pin the blame on the British (British agents, the SAS, etc) has made no headway at all. ...
 It is only now that the South has experienced violence that they are reacting in the way that the North has sought for so long. ... it would be ... a psychological mistake for us to rub this point in. ...
 I think the Irish have taken the point.

-Loyalist paramilitaries and Unionists considered the bombing as retribution against the Republic of Ireland, pointing out it was a safe haven for the IRA which used the country to manufacture IEDs and recruit volunteers there for cross-border attacks into Northern Ireland and that Dublin was the headquarters of the IRA Southern Command.
 In Northern Ireland, Sammy Smyth, then press officer of both the Ulster Defence Association (UDA) and the Ulster Workers' Council (UWC) Strike Committee, said, "I am very happy about the bombings in Dublin.
 There is a war with the Free State and now we are laughing at them."
 However, neither the UDA nor UVF admitted responsibility.
 A 'Captain Craig' telephoned the Irish News and Irish Times, claiming responsibility for the bombings on behalf of the 'Red Hand Brigade', which is believed to be a cover name.
 Richard Eder at The New York Times reported on 19 May 1974 at the scene two days after the bombing:

 The tendency here not to think about the problems of the North and the consequent lack of any strong public pressure to take action against the gunmen operating from the republic's territory comes from something more complex than complacency.

 Partly it was the residual sympathy for the tradition of violent action to obtain a united Ireland.
 Partly it was the pessimistic conclusion that only a final armed showdown between northern Protestants and Roman Catholics would solve the problem, and the natural tendency to think as little as possible about such a terrifying and dangerous prospect.